-An artificial light produced by a flow of electricity in a wire of gas.
+An electric light is an artificial light produced by a flow of electricity through a wire or a gas.
 In an ordinary light bulb, light is produced by incandescence when a filament, such as tungsten-alloy wire, is heated by an electric current.
 In a fluorescent tube, the electric current passes through a gas.
 The gas atoms give off invisible ultraviolet rays.
 These strike a coating on the inside of the tube, causing it to emit light by fluorescence.